 Air Traffic ControlCCBC offers an Associate of Applied Science (AAS) degree and Certificate program in Air Traffic Control (ATC).

 This degree is an approved FAA Collegiate Training Initiative (CTI) program.
-The ATC degree program is completed in 24 months utilizing state-of-the-art ATC and flight simulators.
+The ATC degree program is normally completed in 24 months utilizing state-of-the-art ATC and flight simulators.
 Our instructors are experienced Air Traffic Controllers working in the busy airspace in and around the Baltimore-Washington area.

 Note: Graduation from an FAA-approved CTI program does not guarantee employment.
 The FAA makes the final decision based on its own eligibility criteria which includes medical qualification and security background checks.